siddhi-io/www/en/docs/docs/query-guide.md

 Therefore it's always recommended to have a processing logic related to single use case in a single SiddhiApp.
 This will help you to group processing logic and easily manage addition and removal of various use cases.

+!!! tip "Have different business use cases in separate Siddhi Applications."
+    This is recommended as it allows users to selectively deploy the applications based their on business needs.
+    It is also recommended to move the repeated steam processing logic that exist in multiple Siddhi Applications such as message retrieval and preprocessing, to a common Siddhi Application, whereby reducing code duplication and improving maintainability.
+    In this case, to pass the events from one Siddhi App to another, configure them using a common topic using [In-Memory Sink](../api/latest/#inmemory-sink) and [In-Memory Source](../api/latest/#inmemory-source).

 The following diagram depicts some of the key Siddhi Streaming SQL elements of Siddhi Application and how **event flows** through the elements.